caitlynb/OpenSCAD-OpenLock/README.md

 If you simply want to copy the STL files, simply look in the STLs folder!

+## Naming Convention for STL files:
+OSOL-A-Imperial-8.0-Cobble-var2.stl =
+OSOL: OpenSCAD OpenLock file
+A: The OpenLock tile format
+Imperial:
+* Imperial = 1" scale
+* Metric = 25mm scale
+8.0: Height (in millimeters) to the top of the tile
+Cobble:
+* None = No texture
+* Cobble = Cobblestone like texture
+* Slate = Rock / Slate / Cave like texture
+* Grass = Outdoors / Grass / Dirt like texture
+var2: Which random variant is this file (somefiles only have var0)

 ## For Makers and Hackers:

 `OSOL = OpenSCAD OpenLock`